You’re on a mission to buy resin. You’ve got a project in your head, and resin is what you need to bring it to life.

 Or even worse–

-I’ve been there.
 I remember when I started creating with resin and would randomly pick one and hoped it would work.
 Sometimes it did, but sometimes it didn’t.
 Even more frustrating to me was that I had no idea why.

 Before you continue, this is your red pill blue pill moment.